 - Bring medium pot of water to a boil, add 2 more tablespoons of salt, then add the rice and boil gently for 3 to 4 minutes, until almost cooked (See Note 2).
 Drain, rinse and set aside to drain completely.

 - In the same pan, melt 6 tablespoons of the butter and sauté the almonds until slightly golden, about 4 minutes (2 minutes if using Marcona almonds).
-Add the chopped dried apricots, cook for a 3 more minutes, then stir in half a teaspoon of white pepper, half teaspoon salt and half of the rice.
+Add the chopped dried apricots, cook for a 3 more minutes, then stir in the advieh spice blend, half a teaspoon of white pepper, half teaspoon salt and half of the rice.

 - Gently flatten down the rice, tapping to flatten using your fingers or spatula, then spoon the remaining rice on top.